python/typing/docs/spec/qualifiers.rst

 ^^^^^^^

-The metadata provided by ``Annotated`` can be used for either static analysis or at runtime.
+The metadata provided by ``Annotated`` can be used for either static or runtime analysis.
 If a library (or tool) encounters an instance of ``Annotated[T, x]`` and has no special logic for metadata element ``x``, it should ignore it and treat the expression as equivalent to ``T``.
-Thus, in general, any :term:`type expression` or :term:`annotation expression` may be wrapped in ``Annotated`` without changing its meaning.
-However, type checkers may choose to recognize particular metadata elements and use them to implement extensions to the standard type system.
+Thus, in general, any :term:`type expression` or :term:`annotation expression` may be wrapped in ``Annotated`` without changing the meaning of the wrapped expression.
+However, type checkers may additionally choose to recognize particular metadata elements and use them to implement extensions to the standard type system.

 ``Annotated`` metadata may apply either to the base expression or to the symbol